Iconic Houses End Year Message

 Iconic Houses in the media

 Amanda Nelson joined the faculty at Virginia Tech (Blacksburg, VA) in 2013 to create a new MFA program in Arts Leadership.
 Fundraising is a key component of the curriculum.
 Previously, she worked for the Alvin Ailey American Dance Theater in New York.

-Amanda Nelson is a speaker at the forthcoming Iconic Houses Conference in New Canaan 15-18 May.
+Amanda Nelson was a speaker at the Iconic Houses Conference in New Canaan 15-18 May 2018.

 Houses are not your field – but do you have a favorite one?

 I love Gaudí’s Casa Mila.
 It’s fantastical and magical.
 It seems wonderfully alive to me – it appears to weave and wave around the block.

 What’s your main message about fundraising?

 That it’s fundamentally about people, rather than money.
 It’s about building relationships.
 If you do that, then donations follow.